-In this case, x = range(10000) is called as the line argument, and the block with min (x) and max (x) is called as the cell body.
-The final to the stime it magic receives both.
+In this case, x = range(10000) is called as the line argument, and the block with min(x) and max(x) is called as the cell body.
+The #timeit magic receives both.

 If you have 'automagic' enabled (as it is by default), you don't need to type in the single % explicitly for line magics; IPython will scan its internal list of magic functions and call one if it exists.
 With automagic on you can then just type cd mydir to go to directory 'mydir':